afzalali1999/forbes-angular/README.md

 ## About

-This project was part of my interview with Forbes.
-I attempted to clone, redesign, and add a new user-generated blog feature to the (cloned) Forbes website to attract and retain more users.
+In this project, I attempted to clone, redesign, and add a new user-generated blog feature to the (cloned) Forbes website to attract and retain more users.
 This feature kind of mimics Medium's blog posts.
 I believe that this feature will help bring more users to the Forbes website because the blog content will be generated/created by the community.
 If this happens, then Forbes can use a recommender system to rank the best blog posts and email recommendations to users.
 This is powerful as many of the top tech companies today leverage recommender systems to attract and retain users.
 In addition, the content will be dynamically generated and always keep the user interested, instead of the static website that Forbes displays.

 ## The Design